sviperll/ozymandias/maven-profiledep-extension/README.md

 Configuring profiles from pom.xml
 ---------------------------------

-You can declare a set of interdependent profiles in your parent pom.xml and activate them in inherited pom.
+You can declare a set of interdependent profiles in your parent pom and activate them in inherited pom.
 Special `activateparentprofiles` property is used for it.